 Sweet Protection can fit nearly every head size as it has no pressure points.
 With 18 vents on top and two vents at the front which can be quickly adjusted using only a knob, no weather can subdue this one.

-We’re talking about burning days in the cornfields and freezing days with rushing winds on the high ridges.
-None can challenge the mighty Sweet Protection Switcher MIPS.
+We’re discussing scorching days amidst the cornfields and icy days on the windswept ridges.
+None can rival the formidable Sweet Protection Switcher MIPS.

-It also provides both top unique and protective features like the headphone compatibility, the dial-in system, and so on.
-The only downside of Sweet Protection is the average comfort because of the rough chin straps.
+Additionally, it offers a range of distinctive and protective features such as headphone compatibility and the dial-in system, among others.
+The only drawback of the Sweet Protection helmet is its average comfort due to the rough chin straps.

 Smith Optics Unisex Adult Vantage Snow Sports